 Survey of the various aspects of game development including: game programming and scripting, design, modeling and rendering.
 Students will work on projects involving design and storyboarding, computer programming and scripting, as well as multimedia presentations and artwork.
-Aspects of the gam-
+Aspects of the gaming industry will be covered to include human computer interaction, mathematical and physics consideration, and the business of game production and distribution.